imanel/hosts_updater/README.md

 - `hosts.custom` - this will be copy of old `/etc/hosts` and it will be added to `/etc/hosts` at top upon each use of `hosts-updater`.
 You should store you developer domains and all similar stuff inside of this file, as it will never be modified by this script.
 If you need to blacklist additional domains you should put them here too.
 - `hosts.auto` - this will be regenerated upon calling `hosts-updater` with `--update` flag.
 It stores downloaded blacklists and is used to regenerate `/etc/hosts`.
 It's good idea to refresh it from time to time.
-- `hosts.whitelist` - in this file you can place domain that you want to have access to despite figuring in one of downloaded lists.
-In order to do so simply paste full domain name inside there (one domain per line) and it will be picked up during next `hosts-updater` run.
+- `hosts.whitelist` - in this file you can place domains that you want to access despite figuring in one of downloaded lists.
+In order to do so, simply paste full domain name inside there (one domain per line) and it will be picked up during next `hosts-updater` run.

 ## Any other configuration options?